 Chase bank is the most unethical bank in USA, even Suzie Ureman rates Chase and Bank America the most unethical banks in USA for 2010 and 2011, they raised my creidit card interest 8 months ago from 8% to 18 %, had cards for 8 years, no late payments, often paid balance off.
 They said it was the banking climate, that is how the appreciate excellent customers. the bad expereinces go on and on.

 Not as good as it was when 5% cash back was offered but I still get 3% (gas and supermarkets).
 This is the best credit card I could find for straight cash back.
 The statements are decipherable and the checks are mailed out quickly.
 When I missed a payment by a few days they waived a $39 late fee when I called customer service.
 No problems with identity theft.

 My wife's purse was stolen with checkbook.
 I called the bank immediately and let them know.
 The next day I went in and closed the account.
 Later that day, the thief cashed a check from another bank at Chase, endorsing it with the closed account number.
 Chase cheerfully gave them the money.
 Then they took the funds from my new account to cover the check and charged me a fee for my closed account not having funds in it.

-In the past year, JPMorgan Chase Bank, Dearborn has decreased its total deposits by $-1,000, resulting in -0.19% growth for the year.
+In the past year, JPMorgan Chase Bank, Dearborn has increased its total deposits by $6,000, resulting in 1.07% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
-The growth JPMorgan Chase Bank, Dearborn has shown is average.
+The growth JPMorgan Chase Bank, Dearborn has shown is above average.